PaulleDemon/Email-automation/readme.md

 <br/>
 Have you ever meticulously crafted a personalized email to a potential employer or business and waited eagerly for a response that never arrived?
 It's a common scenario, and the disappointment is palpable.
 Creating highly personalized emails is time-consuming and often doesn't yield the desired results.
 AtMailWin offers a workaround - the ability to create semi-personalized emails, schedule them send them in bulk to multiple recipients.

-Note:
+**Note:**

-if you are using this for commercial purposes such as sending emails to potential clients, consider buying a one time commerical license: https://foxcraft.gumroad.com/l/cold-mailing-tool
+If you are using this for commercial purposes such as sending emails to potential clients, consider buying a one time subscription free commerical license: https://foxcraft.gumroad.com/l/cold-mailing-tool

-You can use the site at [https://foxcraft.tech](https://foxcraft.tech)
+You can view the demo site at [https://foxcraft.tech](https://foxcraft.tech)

 ## Features